zeetim/shim-review/README.md

 *******************************************************************************
 ### What kernel are you using?
 Which patches and configuration does it include to enforce Secure Boot?
 *******************************************************************************
-We are using latest stable version of the Linux kernel (6.10.7) without additional patches
+We are using latest stable version of the Linux kernel (6.13.8) without additional patches.

 *******************************************************************************
 ### What contributions have you made to help us review the applications of other applicants?